ttinoco/OPTALG/docs/opt_solver.rst

 INLP
 ====

-This solver, which corresponds to the class :class:`OptSolverINLP <optalg.opt_solver.inlp.OptSolverINLP>`, solves general nonlinear optimization problems of the form
+This solver, which corresponds to the class |OptSolverINLP|, solves general nonlinear optimization problems of the form

 .. math::
    :nowrap: